moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 1. [quran.com](https://quran.com/)
 2. [sunnah.com](https://sunnah.com/)

-Only Four Hadith books were scraped that are Sahih al-Bukhari, Sahih Muslim, Sunan an-Nasa'i and Sunan Abi Dawud.
+Only Four Hadith books were scraped that are *Sahih al-Bukhari*, *Sahih Muslim*, *Sunan an-Nasa'i* and *Sunan Abi Dawud*.
 Scraping codes/scripts can be found in `scraper` folder.

 ### **Data Preparation :** <br/>